antmicro/meta-antmicro/meta-rdfm/README.md

 You must first build two images using `meta-rdfm` layer features in the way described in the [meta-antmicro sample use case](../README.md#meta-antmicro-sample-use-case) section, one for the initial flashing and one for the OTA update.

 Once the board has been flashed with the first image, you can install the initial update.

+### Generating a full-rootfs update

+`meta-rdfm` will automatically generate a full-rootfs artifact for you when building a system image.
+This artifact can be used to update an existing RDFM-compatible device.

 ### Installing an update